youssef235/Chat-application/README.md

 - Full flutter chat application
 - send messages , images ,  records , files
-- creat groups and chat in groups
+- create groups and chat in groups
-- Show your profile and other users profil
+- Show your profile and other users profile
 - Searching for users
 - edit your name and password